 Snow Canyon State Park is open all year from 6:00am to 10:00pm daily.
 A small day-use fee is charged at the entrance (Per vehicle, up to 8 people, seniors 62+ half-price).
 You can take a scenic drive through the canyon in an hour, or spend an entire day picnicking and exploring trails.
 When I visited, I spent half a day at Snow Canyon and combined it with a visit to Dinosaur Discovery Site in St. George.

 Snow Canyon Drive is a 4.3 mile scenic drive that passes south-north through the park between Snow Canyon Parkway and State Route 18.
 It is a well-paved and maintained two-lane road suitable for all vehicles and can be driven in either direction.
-There are several pull-outs and parking areas (with designated accessible spaces) at points of interest, trail heads and picnic areas.
-Accessible restrooms are available at the Sand Dunes Picnic Area, the Visitor Center (8:00-5:00) and Campground, and at the Upper Galoot and Lower Galoot Picnic Areas.
+There are several pull-outs and parking areas (with designated accessible spaces) at points of interest, trailheads, and picnic areas.
+Accessible restrooms are available at the Sand Dunes Picnic Area, the Visitor Center (8:00-5:00), Campground, and at the Upper Galoot and Lower Galoot Picnic Areas.

-Snow Canyon Overlook is located on the west side of State Route 18, .9 mile south of the north entrance to the park (Snow Canyon Drive and SR18).
-Turn onto a gravel and dirt road and drive .3 mile to the east rim of the canyon for breath-taking views.
+Snow Canyon Overlook is located on the west side of State Route 18, a .9 mile south of the north entrance to the park (Snow Canyon Drive and SR18).
+Turn onto a gravel and dirt road and drive .3 miles to the east rim of the canyon for breathtaking views.

-The park offers more than 38 miles of hiking trails, however most of these are not suitable for wheelchairs due to rugged terrain with soft sand, steep slopes and uneven surfaces.
+The park offers more than 38 miles of hiking trails, however, most of these are not suitable for wheelchairs due to rugged terrain with soft sand, steep slopes, and uneven surfaces.
 The exception is the three-mile-long Whiptail Trail which winds along the canyon bottom parallel to Snow Canyon Drive between the parking lot at the south entrance and the Upper Galoot Picnic Area.
 This trail is paved with asphalt and is wide and mostly level side-to-side.
 Portions of the trail have a grade, so manual chair users may welcome some assistance.
 Views from the trail are captivating, and it passes interesting features like sand dunes, rocky red cliffs, and lava flow.
 Furthermore, the West Canyon Road Trail is also accessible to some.
 It’s a wide dirt and rock trail that is firmly packed and travels a little under two miles.